- 24th Jul 2024

 What is t-Test?

-The t-test is a key tool in data science.
-It helps determine if the average values (means) of two groups differ significantly.
+A major data science tool is a t-test.
+It aids in finding out whether the difference between the average values (the means) of two groups is significant.
 This method is applicable to scenarios involving two groups being compared.
 T-test helps uncover if the average values of two groups are truly different.
 It goes beyond chance by providing a statistical measure of this difference.

 There are two main types of t-tests: